staeter/work-in-progress/elm-platforms.md

 ## **Platforms Implementations**

-Finally users can write **elm-platforms** program implementations by providing the various non-Elm files that will wrap and build the **elm-platforms** program into an app running on any given support.
+Finally users can write **elm-platforms** program implementations by providing the various files that will wrap and build the **elm-platforms** program into an app running on the support the implementation has been made for.
+Here also the build process is standardized to make it very intuitive and simple for the users to go from one platform to the other.

 ## **Code Samples**